To make work better, one place at a time.

 Gather input — prior to proposing a decision you may opt to gather input in order to hear perspectives on the issue or opportunity.

-Seek advice — propose your decision and seek advice on this decision from: i) those with expertise on the subject matter; ii) those who will be meaningfully affected by your decision.
+Propose your decision & seek advice - you should seek advice on your proposal from: i) those with expertise on the subject matter; ii) those who will be meaningfully affected by your decision.
 If you are unsure who they are then ask around.

 Make and communicate your decision — having taken all advice into account, which we are all obliged to do, you can make your decision and inform those who will be affected by it.